How do I apply for scholarships?

 May I still be considered for need-based financial aid?

-Yes!
-Please make sure you submit the FAFSA online at http://www.fafsa.ed.gov by April 1, 2018.
-Be sure to list the University of South Carolina Columbia campus code on your application: 003448.
+Students may be considered for both awards and should submit the FAFSA online at fafsa.ed.gov as early as October 1, but no later than April 1.
+Be sure to list the University of South Carolina code on the application: 003448.

 Are there any other scholarship opportunities?